adz/glow_auth/README.md

 ## Installation

-If available on Hex this package can be added to your Gleam project:
+This package can be added to your Gleam project:

 ```sh
 gleam add glowauth